gvwilson/snailz/README.md

 | `collected` | collection date | ISO date, required |
 | `genome` | base sequence | text, required |
 | `mass` | snail weight in grams | real, required |

+Note that the CSV file does *not* record which species the snail belongs to or whether it is a mutant.

 ### Assays